laurentboileau/stations-website/pages/en/support.markdown

 <p>The <em>stations</em> tab displays metro stops.</p>

-<p>By default stops are grouped by their transit lines.
+<p>By default, stops are grouped by their transit lines.
 Otherwise, stops are sorted by proximity if the <a href="#support-settings-location">location setting</a> is enabled.</p>

 <p><em>View station details:</em> <strong>Tap</strong> a stop.</p>